 Algorithms, Programming techniques, Producing robust programs, Computational logic, Translators and facilities of languages, Data representation.

 Programming techniques, Analysis, Design, Development, Testing and evaluation and conclusions.

 Delivery of the content includes a mixture of practical and theory lessons.
 Pupils have regular written assessments of theory units and time to develop programming skills.
-Pupils will conduct practise NEA tasks to familiarise themselves with the format and expectation of this element.

 There are a number of revision guides available to buy for this qualification, however we recommend the following titles:

 CGP GCSE Computer Science OCR Revision Guide - for the Grade 9-1 Course